Meet Our Team

 Eliza Scott Harris

-Indagare’s managing director, Eliza Scott Harris, has been with the company since it launched in 2007.
+Indagare’s COO, Eliza Scott Harris, has been with the company since it launched in 2007.
 Previously, she spent six years in the world of high-end travel magazines, as the managing editor of Town & Country Travel and the executive editor of Departures.
 She also worked at Garden Design and Random House.
 She graduated from Brown University in 1991.
 A serious foodie, Eliza has served as a judge for the James Beard Journalism Awards.
 She lives in Westchester with her husband and three sons.

-Favorite hotels: Africa House at Royal Malewane in South Africa, The Point in the Adirondacks, Grand Hotel Timeo in Sicily, Twin Farms in Vermont, Palazzo Sasso in Ravello.
+Favorite hotels: Africa House at Royal Malewane in South Africa, The Point in the Adirondacks, Grand Hotel Timeo in Sicily, Twin Farms in Vermont, Palazzo Avino in Ravello.
 “I love boutique hotels that feel very personal, impart a strong sense of place and have a soul.”

 Memorable meals: “For splash, I love Alinea, in Chicago, and Minibar (Jose Andreas) in Washington D.C.
 For sublime simplicity: freshly grilled fish and vegetables at Villa Sant’Andrea in Sicily.
 And for the quintessential neighborhood restaurant, I adore L’Affable in Cannes.”